Direction finding: Bellini–Tosi

 This Royal Navy model is typical of B–T goniometers.
 The two sets of "field coils" and the rotating "sense coil" are visible.

 A key improvement in the RDF concept was introduced by Ettore Bellini and Alessandro Tosi in 1909 (U.S. Patent 943,960).
 Their system used two such antennas, typically triangular loops, arranged at right angles.
-The signals from the antennas were sent into coils wrapped around a wooden frame about the size of a pop can, where the signals were re-created in the area between the coils.
+The signals from the antennas were sent into coils wrapped around a wooden frame about the size of a drink can, where the signals were re-created in the area between the coils.
 A separate loop antenna located in this area could then be used to hunt for the direction, without moving the main antennas.
 This made RDF so much more practical that it was soon being used for navigation on a wide scale, often as the first form of aerial navigation available, with ground stations homing in on the aircraft's radio set.
 Bellini–Tosi direction finders were widespread from the 1920s into the 1950s.

 Early RDF systems were useful largely for long wave signals.
 These signals are able to travel very long distances, which made them useful for long-range navigation.
 However, when the same technique was being applied to higher frequencies, unexpected difficulties arose due to the reflection of high frequency signals from the ionosphere.
 The RDF station might now receive the same signal from two or more locations, especially during the day, which caused serious problems trying to determine the location.
 This led to the 1919 introduction of the Adcock antenna (UK Patent 130,490), which consisted of four separate monopole antennas instead of two loops, eliminating the horizontal components and thus filtering out the sky waves being reflected down from the ionosphere.
 Adcock antennas were widely used with Bellini–Tosi detectors from the 1920s on.

 The US Army Air Corps in 1931 tested a primitive radio compass that used commercial stations as the beacon.